Discover the career path of Adrian Griffin, from the first major opportunity to industry-changing achievements.

 On February 21, 2008, Adrian Griffin was traded to the Seattle SuperSonics in an 11-player deal.

-On August 13, 2008, Adrian Griffin was traded to the Milwaukee Bucks in a three-team deal.
+On August 13, 2008, Adrian Griffin was traded to the Milwaukee Bucks in a three-team, six-player deal.

-In 2008, Adrian Griffin ended his NBA playing career.
+In 2008, Adrian Griffin's NBA playing career ended.

-On September 8, 2010, Adrian Griffin became an assistant coach for the Chicago Bulls under Tom Thibodeau.
+On September 8, 2010, Adrian Griffin became an assistant coach for the Chicago Bulls under Tom Thibodeau, a position he held for five years.

-In 2014, Adrian Griffin worked with the USA coaching staff that won the gold medal in the 2014 FIBA World Cup.
+In 2014, Adrian Griffin worked with the USA coaching staff, contributing to the team's gold medal win at the FIBA World Cup.

 On June 26, 2015, Adrian Griffin was hired by the Orlando Magic to be their top assistant coach.